qudratyunusov/qudratyunusov/Graphics-Driver-Issues.md

 ### AMD (proprietary)
 **OpenGL.**
 - glMultiDrawArrays is broken.
 Workaround implemented and problem reported to AMD.
 No replies yet.
-- glGetTexImage/glGetTextureImage/glGetTextureImageEXT do not work with immutable textures if pack/unpack byteswap is requested.
-Workaround implemented.
+- ~~glGetTexImage/glGetTextureImage/glGetTextureImageEXT do not work with immutable textures if pack/unpack byteswap is requested.
+Workaround implemented.~~ Fixed in driver version 19.4.3

 **Vulkan.**
 - Raster pattern requires 'Strict Mode' to be enabled to deal with framebuffer feedback loops, otherwise a diagonal line may be observed on screen between triangle edges.